 A sheet of glassine over the floor or table A roll of glassine paper can be found in a craft or office supply store.
 Pull out a sheet of glassine long enough to cover one side of your artwork and its edges and back frame with a tape measure.
 Place the paper on the table after cutting it from the roll.
 Any foam or textile coverings should be covered with glassine.

 Hope you got the essential tips to pack and move art collection with complete safety.
-If require any kind of professional help from expert furniture and fine art movers to pack and store fine art and other valuable goods, contact A Class Movers.
+If require any kind of professional help from expert furniture movers Adelaide to pack and store fine art and other valuable goods, contact A Class Movers.

 We offer the best packing and moving services to make the clients moving experience joyful and safe.